sungnga/react-revents/README.md

   ```

 **4. Controlled components with a key: EventForm**
-- The current problem we have is that when we click on the 'View' button to view a different event or click on the 'Create Event' button to create a new event, nothing causes the page to rerender so nothing happens.
+- The current problem we have is that when we click on the 'View' button to view a different event or click on the 'Create Event' button to create a new event, nothing causes the page to re-render so nothing happens.
 Behind the scene, however, the EventForm component does have the correct information in props when one of those buttons are clicked
-- When we send new props to a component, it does not cause the component to be rerendered.
+- When we send new props to a component, it does not cause the component to be re-rendered.
 The work-around solution is to use the special React attibute called key.
 We can add a key property to a component.
 So when the key changes, the component will be recreated with a freshly initialized state
 - So we're going to give our EventForm component a key
 - In EventDashboard.jsx file:
   - For the EventForm child component, add a key property